tobiasgass/vsdConnect/examples/file-upload.md

 ## Files > 1 GB

-4.define chunksize to 8 MB, default is 4MB
+4.define chunk size to eg. 8 MB if you dont want to use the default 4MB

     chunk = 1024 * 4096 * 2